jonathan-g/jonathangilligan.hugo/content/about.md

 > policy of the last 50 years](/news/2019/12/23/top-books/)
 > by _Environmental Forum_.
 >
-> He also collaborated with his mother,
+> They also collaborated with their mother,
 > [Carol Gilligan](https://en.wikipedia.org/wiki/Carol_Gilligan),
 > to write the play
 > [_The Scarlet Letter_]({{< ref "creative/scarlet_letter.md" >}})